Wild's Matt Dumba wins King Clancy Memorial Trophy

 Dumba received the award over two other finalists: New York Rangers goalie Henrik Lundqvist and New Jersey Devils defenseman P.K.
 Subban.
 Each team nominated a player for the award, and the winner was selected by a committee of senior NHL executives led by Commissioner Gary Bettman and deputy Commissioner Bill Daly.

-Dumba receives a $25,000 donation from the National Hockey League Foundation to benefit a charity or charities of his choice.
-Lundqvist and Subban each will receive a $5,000 donation.
+Dumba receives a $25,000 donation from the National Hockey League Foundation that will go to the Hockey Diversity Alliance and Athletes Committed to Educating Students (ACES).
+Lundqvist and Subban each will receive a $5,000 donation to charity.

 Sunday’s announcement marked the second consecutive year a Wild player has won the King Clancy Trophy.
 Last year, forward Jason Zucker won the award for his work with the University of Minnesota Masonic Children’s Hospital and other charities.
 Zucker was traded to Pittsburgh in February.

 It’s not only through the Hockey Diversity Alliance in which Dumba is trying to make a difference.
 On June 18 he launched a fundraiser to support the Lake Street Council and their initiative to Rebuild Lake Street at rebuildminnesota.com.
 He has pledged to match all donations up to $100,000.
-Dumba’s other efforts during the 2019-20 season included COVID-19 support to more than 60 families who are part of ACES (Athletes Committed to Educating Students), a Hockey Fights Cancer tribute for a close family friend and a donation to Australian wildfire relief efforts.
+Dumba’s other efforts during the 2019-20 season included COVID-19 support to more than 60 families who are part of ACES, a Hockey Fights Cancer tribute for a close family friend and a donation to Australian wildfire relief efforts.

 Dumba’s defining moment came Aug.
 1 as the NHL began the qualifying round of the playoffs.
 Before the opener featuring Chicago and Edmonton in Edmonton, Dumba gave a heartfelt speech about ridding hockey of racism and intolerance.